Safety Manager Dilemma: Deciding Which SMS Software Solution?

 - varying levels of data transparency based on organizational culture.

-Modern Web-based SMS software also communicate securely with third-party applications, such as
+Modern Web-based SMS software also communicates securely with third-party applications, such as

 - crew resource management databases,